akhealth/EIS-Modernization/sow/search.md

 -   Contractor shall abide by best practices around unit and integration testing for both front-end and back-end components.

--   Contractor shall ensure the design is [modular](/modular-experience.md) from the beginning so that future vendors can integrate more easily with the overall experience.
+-   Contractor shall ensure the design aligns with the [modular product design strategy](/modular-experience.md) from the beginning so that future vendors can integrate more easily with the overall experience.

+-   Contractor shall ensure pages load efficiently across geographies and display/function properly on different device types and using various modern and necessary browsers.

 -   All software code delivered under this order shall comply with the [18F open source policy](https:/github.com/18F/open-source-policy/) in